-Stage 5 pertains to: All projects when significant archaeological resources are threatened by ground disturbance
+Stage 5 pertains to: All projects when significant archaeological resources are threatened by ground disturbance Stage 5 produced by: An Archaeological Consultant Stage 5 reviewed by: Alexandria Archaeology

 A Resource Management Plan (RMP) is a scope of work and set of maps that recommend measures for mitigating construction impacts to significant archaeological resources determined, by the Archaeological Evaluation, to be present on a property.
 The recommendations of the RMP may lead to more extensive archaeological excavations or other preservation measures.
 A RMP must be in place before a Final Site Plan for a development project is released.